 When you start designing a house, I have to admit that the laundry usually gets overlooked, I mean it’s not exactly sexy (in the same way that a kitchen or bathroom might make you swoon).

 But it’s one of those spaces in the house that you desperately need to be well designed, to make it quick and easy to process your dirty laundry.
 Cos let’s be honest, no one wants to be spending more time in the laundry than they have to!
 But what about when you’re tight on space?
 In our new house, we didn’t want to dedicate a whole room to a laundry because of the somewhat small amount for space we had for services like this, so decided to use a few small space hacks to make it super functional, without taking over the whole house.
 To celebrate the release of the new LG Twin Wash, our friends over at LG asked us to share our small space laundry plans, along with some tips and tricks.
 And we couldn’t resist!
+Here’s your guide on how to design a laundry!

 A COMFORTABLE WET AREA